INCEPTdk/omop_etl/README.md

 ### Step 1.
 Check files
 Check that `rigs-etl.latest.sif` is in the correct location (following examples assume it is at `/data/singularity/rigs-etl.latest.sif`)
-Check that a file with all the env variables is in the same location as where the singularity is executed.
+Check that a file with all the env variables is in the same location where the singularity is executed.
 This file would look like:

 ```bash
 DB_DBMS=duckdb